The Squeeze Course Registration Is Open!

 Why Work Becomes Harder to Navigate

-It gets harder to navigate when systems ask people to operate inside unresolved tensions.
+Work becomes harder to navigate when people are asked to operate inside unresolved tensions.
 Priorities compete.
 Decisions stall.

 Roles blur.
 Expectations multiply.
-The work itself isn’t the issue.
+The work itself is rarely the problem.

 This is where our work begins.

-The first step is making sense of what you’re actually responding to.
+The first step is making sense of what you are truly navigating.

 How We Look at Work